brozena/al-folio/_pages/now.md

 I'm still cozied up at home under Mt.
 Nittany in Lemont, PA.
-Grad school has [rendered me monastic](https://en.wikipedia.org/wiki/The_Glass_Bead_Game) for now.
+Grad school has [rendered me monastic](https://en.wikipedia.org/wiki/The_Glass_Bead_Game) for awhile.
 Submitting to this little endeavor has required me to redefine meanings of work, attention, and time.
-It contains a different quality of intensity than my past work.
-Accepting this shift of mind has been challenging, but best to keep things pretty simple.
-In a word, I'm enjoying the monastery.
+But in a word, I'm enjoying the monastery.

 PS.
 Check out [nownownow.com](https://nownownow.com)